mapbox/tile-count/README.md

 ### Level bucketing

 * `-l` *levels*: Quantize the normalized counts within each tile into the specified number of levels.
 The default is 50.
 * `-m` *level*: Don't include normalized counts that are quantized below the specified level.
-The default is 6.
-In bitmap tiles, all levels are included.
+* `-M` *count*: don't include absolute counts that are below the specified count.
 * `-g` *gamma*: Scale the counts within each tile to the gamma'th root of their linear value.
 The default is 2.5.
 * `-y density`: Include an attribute in each vector feature indicating the normalized density of points within each bin.
 This is the default.
 * `-y count`: Include an attribute in each vector feature indicating the count of points within each bin.
 The count is only approximate because the levels are bucketed.